arturo-lang/arturo/README.md

 - libgmp-dev

 #### Build & Install Arturo

-    ./build.sh install
+    nimble install -Y

-The compiler will be built and installed automatically in your `/usr/local/bin`.
+The compiler will be built and installed automatically in your `$HOME/.nimble/bin`.
 (So, make sure the folder is in your `$PATH` variable!)

 That's it!